calvinkkd/Web-Automation-Template/README.md

 This is a template showing how to automate web actions using Python and Selenium, or using the default WebView on Android.

-The script and the app both open the Google home page and search for "`test search`".
+The scripts and the app both open the Google home page and search for "`test search`".

 ---